-5.2.1 The Eastern SEA Update (August 2014) provides information on the eastern Newfoundland offshore physical environment.
-This SEA Update provides descriptions of the meteorological and oceanographic characteristics, including extreme conditions.
-Only new information for the Study Area that has become available since the publication of the above noted document, and that is relevant to the consideration of environmental effects, should be provided in the EA.
+5.2.1 The Eastern SEA Update, the Southern SEA, and the Regional Assessment GIS Decision Support Tool provide information on the eastern and southern Newfoundland offshore physical environment.
+They provide descriptions of the meteorological and oceanographic characteristics, including extreme conditions.
+Only new information for the Study Area that has become available since the publication of the above noted documents, and that is relevant to the consideration of environmental effects, should be provided in the EA.